sourcegraph/sourcegraph-public-snapshot/doc/admin/tls_ssl.md

   // ...
   "tlsCert": "-----BEGIN CERTIFICATE-----\nMIIFdTCCBF2gAWiB...",
-  "tlsKey": "-----BEGIN RSA PRIVATE KEY-----\nMII...", "appURL": "https://example.com:3443" // Must begin with "https"; replace with the public IP or hostname of your machine
+  "tlsKey": "-----BEGIN RSA PRIVATE KEY-----\nMII...", "externalURL": "https://example.com:3443" // Must begin with "https"; replace with the public IP or hostname of your machine
   // ...
 }
 ```